The Sunday Best (11/5/2017)

 How do you keep your money once FI?
 Retirement researcher Wade Pfau knows a thing or two about it, and he recently did an AMA (Ask Me Anything) on Reddit.
 The FI subreddit moderator known as Early Retirement Dude shared the highlights in “Save Early and Often” — Dr. Wade Pfau, Guru of All Things FI/ER.

-Of course, most who abide by the 4% safe withdrawal rule of thumb will end up with more money than they started with.
 Ten Factorial Rocks suggests you avoid such a calamity and Live it Up in Retirement!

 The Biglaw Investor gets into behavioral finance and a common misconception as related to asset allocation and risk.
 I’ve touched on the value of money in different accounts, and our lawyer friend expands upon this idea in Asset Location in Tax-Protected Space.